-Specialized Medical Supplies are provided through the waiver to adults.
-Specialized Medical Supplies are available to children through the waiver above and beyond that which is covered by the SoonerCare, EPSDT.
+Specialized Medical Supplies are available to children through the waiver above and beyond that which is covered by SoonerCare, EPSDT.
 Specialized Medical Supplies available to children through the waiver include nutritional supplements in certain cases.

 Assistive Technology includes devices, controls and appliances specified in the member's Individual Plan (Plan) which enable members to increase their abilities to perform activities of daily living or to perceive, control or communicate with the environment in which they live.
 This service also includes the purchase or limited rental of items necessary for life support and equipment necessary to the proper functioning of such items including durable and non-durable medical equipment not available under SoonerCare.
 Items reimbursed with HCBS waiver funds are in addition to any medical equipment and supplies furnished under SoonerCare and exclude those items that are not of direct medical or remedial benefit to the member.
 All items must meet applicable standards of manufacture, design and installation.
 All devices identified in the Oklahoma Elevator Safety Law must comply with OAC 380:70.
 Services include fees associated with installation, labor, inspection and operation.